What IS A Drum Circle?

 Drum Circle Defined

 Drum circles are activities and events.
 They are open to people dropping in without any equipment and without much training.
 Usually, they are based around playing African and middle-eastern hand drums.
 Latin American and Caribbean instruments may also be present.
-However, the most important thing to bring to a drum circle is openness to learn.
-Also, the desire to bang something with some kind of rhythm is a prerequisite.
+However, the most important thing to bring to a drum circle is openness to learn and the desire to bang something with some kind of rhythm.
 After that, the spirit of welcoming acceptance ubiquitous to drum circles guarantees a comfortable experience for participants.

 Usually there is a leader and a few drummers who are experienced in hand drumming songs.
 Often the leader brings extra instruments for (1) those who have none, and (2) those who want to experiment with auxiliary "toys."
 The leader will set up chairs in a circle (duh) and put instruments in an accessible area.
 If fees are charged for drum rentals, the leader takes care of that.
 Also, sometimes donations are collected for either rental of the space or other charitable purposes.

 Although a drum circle is NOT a group lesson, a little bit of teaching can occur.
 The leaders help newbies get accustomed to whacking at a hand drum, such as a djembe or doumbek; or smacking a stick on a djun-djun.
 The leaders often get the group started on simple patterns to warm up.
 These simple warm-up rhythms can serve as the foundation beat for subsequent group creations.

 In my book, any percussion instrument is fun.
 Consider, though, all the various instruments that fall within the percussion family: rattles, maracas, sticks, whistles, shakers, shells, tambourines, castanets, rain sticks, guiros, etc. Just about anything that can be struck or shaken is a percussion instrument.
 (OK, I know that a whistle is blown, but percussionists get to lay claim to police and slide whistles.
 Also, think what fun the Cuban 3-tone whistle could be for you!)